Course Outline

 Format:

-Online open-book case study.
+Online case study.
 Students will respond to short and long response questions for a case scenario where they will provide nutrition advice for an active individual.

 Criteria: